adityark04/Linkedin-Post-Optimizer/README.md

     *   **Google Gemini API (`gemini-2.5-flash`)**: For post generation, revision, and RAG.
     *   **Google Embedding Models (`text-embedding-004`)**: For creating vector representations of text for RAG.
     *   **TensorFlow.js & Toxicity Model**: For client-side content safety analysis.
+    *   **TensorFlow & Keras (Python)**: For training the custom engagement prediction model.
 *   **Build Tool**: Vite

-## 🚀 Getting Started
+## 🚀 Getting Started: Frontend Application

-Follow these instructions to set up and run the project on your local machine.
+Follow these instructions to set up and run the React application on your local machine.

 ### Prerequisites